SamuelHarner/samuelharner.github.io/_posts/2022-06-21-avoiding-decrepities.md

 ## Smoking
 ***
 Smoking can have many negative health effects, for smokers and those around smokers, for example in the form of impaired lung function, increased risk of cancer, and accelerated aging.
-David Sinclair and Matthew LaPlante write on pages 71-72 of their book *Lifespan*:
+David Sinclair and Matthew LaPlante write in their book *Lifespan*:

 > "We know that smoking accelerates the aging clock and makes you more likely to die than a nonsmoker – 15 years earlier, on average."

-Sinclair and LaPlante add on page 113 that:
+Sinclair and LaPlante add that:

 > "...smoking is not a private, victimless activity.
 The levels of DNA-damaging aromatic amines in cigarette smoke are about fifty to sixty times as high in secondhand as in firsthand smoke."